-- 1. The main entrance doors will be unlocked by 7:30 a.m. each day for student arrival. - 2.
-The main doors will be open throughout the school day for parents and student check-ins/check-outs. - 3.
+- 1. The main entrance doors will be unlocked from 7:30 a.m. to 8:05 a.m. each day for student arrival. - 2.
 All other doors remain locked throughout the school day.
-Doors must not be propped open for any reason. - 4.
+Doors must not be propped open at any time. - 3.
 The school premises are monitored by both video and audio surveillance in most classrooms and video surveillance in common areas.